surf-visualization/blospray/readme.md

-The focus of BLOSPRAY is to provide high-quality rendering of scientific data in [Blender](https://www.blender.org) 2.8x, with a specific focus on volumetric data and use in an High-Performance Computing context.
+The focus of BLOSPRAY is to provide high-quality rendering of scientific data in [Blender](https://www.blender.org) 2.8x, with a specific focus on volumetric data and use in an HPC (High-Performance Computing) context.
 To accomplish this BLOSPRAY integrates the [OSPRay](http://www.ospray.org/) ray tracing engine from Intel in Blender as an external renderer.

-Note that this project is developed for Blender 2.8x, as that will become the new stable version in a couple of months.
-Blender 2.7x is not supported at the moment and probably won't be, as the Python API isn't fully compatible with 2.8x.
-Plus, 2.8x is the future.

 Currently, this software is somewhere between alpha and beta quality, as it can already be used to produce useful visualizationz, but lots of